PeterTian96/probability-and-inference-portfolio-tian-zhengqi/02-monte-carlo-error.md/Writeup.md

 ***Key Vocabulary Terms and Step***
 <p>
- To setup the simulation, The first step is to set several true variable we trying to observe.
-For this case, we set five true underlying probability, as P. The is the detail:
+ To setup the simulation, The first step is to set several true variables we trying to observe.
+For this case, we set five true underlying probabilities, as P. Beloe is the detail:
 </p>

 ``` r